 - Calories - Plain, nonfat versions of Greek and regular yogurt have a similar calorie count per serving.

-The following videos explain the differences and health benefits of various types of yogurt:
+The following video explains the differences between, and the health benefits of, Greek vs. regular yogurt:

 Greek yogurts and regular yogurts are available at most grocery stores around the world or can be bought online from many retailers like Amazon.com, Walmart etc.